mbradle/wnutils/doc/source/plot_tutorial.rst

     >>> zone = ('2','0','0')
     >>> kws = {'xlabel': 'time (yr)', 'ylabel': '$T_9$'}
     >>> my_h5.plot_zone_property_vs_property(zone, 'time', 't9', xfactor=3.15e7, **kws)

+In the calculation that gave the output in `my_output.h5`, the temperature and density in zones were constant in time.

 Plot mass fractions versus a property for a given zone.
 .......................................................